-Musician, composer, bandleader, educator, producer, activist, Charlie Haden has created a powerful collection of work during his long and productive career.
-Lyrical and expressive on the bass, he has embraced a variety of musical genres, ranging from jazz to country to world music.
-His work as an educator led to the creation of the Jazz Studies program at California Institute of the Arts in 1982 where he focuses on the spirituality of improvisation.
+Musician, composer, bandleader, educator, producer, activist, Charlie Haden created a powerful collection of work during his long and productive career.
+Lyrical and expressive on the bass, he embraced a variety of musical genres, ranging from jazz to country to world music.
+His work as an educator led to the creation of the Jazz Studies program at California Institute of the Arts in 1982 where he focused on the spirituality of improvisation.

 Haden began his musical life at the age of 22 months, when he sang on his parents' country-western radio show.
 He began playing bass in his early teens and in 1957 moved to Los Angeles, where he met and shared the stage with such legends as Art Pepper, Hampton Hawes, Paul Bley, and Dexter Gordon.
 It was there that Haden first met Ornette Coleman, eventually joining the saxophonist's innovative quartet with trumpeter Don Cherry and drummer Billy Higgins.
 His work with the group and on their influential recordings (from 1959's The Shape of Jazz to Come to 1961's This Is Our Music) helped move the bassist from an accompanying position to one of innovation and more direct improvisatory participation.